Social-Design-Lab/Outer-Limit/README.md

 1. Open Chrome and navigate to `chrome://extensions/`.
 2. Turn on 'Developer mode' located at the top right corner.
 3. Click on 'Load unpacked' and select the directory `/path/to/folder` where the extension files are located.
-4. Once teh extension is loaded, you should see its icon in the Chrome toolbar.
+4. Once the extension is loaded, you should see its icon in the Chrome toolbar.

+Reference link for download instructions: https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/

 ### Usage